 Growing up in Slovenia, my mum always used to bake.
 She loved being in the kitchen and making us treats.
-I spent most of my childhood eating cakes most days with sugar, white flour and dairy.
-Back then, no one questioned the health risks associated with sugar, wheat and dairy.
-It was the norm to consume all these products on a daily basis.
+I spent most of my childhood eating cakes most days with sugar, white flour, eggs, and dairy.
+Back then, no one questioned the health risks associated with all those ingredients.
+It was the norm to consume them all on a daily basis.

 I want to point out to you that I LOVE dessert and I found it reasonably difficult when I first became vegan.
-I’ve been eating healthy my whole adult life so always used only the best quality ingredients and didn’t cook with sugar, bad fats etc but I found it difficult to bake without eggs.
-Not having an oven in our current home meant that I couldn’t really experiment with it at the moment, but I’m loving all the raw desserts that I can make.
+I’ve been eating healthy my whole adult life, so have always used only the best quality ingredients and didn’t cook with sugar, bad fats, etc. I did find, however, that it was difficult to bake without eggs.
+Not having an oven in our current home meant that I couldn’t experiment with it, but I’m loving all the raw desserts that I can make.
 Once you’ve made a few different ones, you get the hang of the general way of making them.
-It is SO easy!!
-All you need is a food processor or high speed blender and a way you go!
+It’s SO easy!
+All you need is a food processor or high-speed blender and away you go!
 I love experimenting in the kitchen and not wasting anything that I have.
-This is how I generally come up with new recipes.
+This is how I generally come up with new recipe ideas.
 See what’s in the fridge and maximise the ingredients to make a delicious meal.